AuraXenonMARL/Ma412/README.md

 # Ma412
-GitHub repository containing code and the system description report (.pdf format) for the Multi-Label Classification of Scientific Literature Using the NASA SciX Corpus project
+GitHub repository containing code and the system description report (.pdf format) for the Multi-Label Classification of Scientific Literature Using the NASA SciX Corpus Ma412 project.

+## Project dependencies :